Colorado State University is on the rise – both academically and athletically.

 ACADEMIC EXCELLENCE

-For the 2022-23 academic year, we saw record enrollment in CSU’s incoming class while continuing to strengthen our commitment to diversity and to first generation students.
+For the 2024-25 academic year, we saw near-record enrollment in CSU’s incoming class while continuing to strengthen our commitment to diversity and to first-generation students.
 In recent years, CSU’s diversity and graduation rates have risen consistently.
-In 2020-21, 24% of graduating students were minoritized – up from 12% in 2011-12.
-Our land-grant heritage and commitment to access are still defining characteristics of our university.
+In 2022-23, there were over 7,700 degrees awarded, and 23% of these students identified as racially minoritized.
+Our land-grant heritage and commitment to access are still defining characteristics of our University.

 Demonstrated Success

-CSU has worldwide appeal with students from over 100 countries and research projects in over 85 countries.
+CSU has worldwide appeal with students from more than 100 countries.

 187